 Chapter 24—Income and Deduction Strategies

 List of IRS publication.
-Table 24.2 should be updated to reflect the addition of the following IRS Publications:
+Table 24.2 should be updated to reflect the deletion of the following IRS Publications:

 Chapter 25—Strategies for Opening or Closing a Business